gelftheshot/sorting_algorithms/README.md

 - `array`: The array to be sorted.
 - `size`: The size of the array.

-## Next Steps

-- Enhance the efficiency of the sorting algorithm.
-- Incorporate error handling for edge cases.
-- Develop user-friendly input and output methods.

-GitHub Copilot: # Quick Sort Algorithm
+Quick Sort Algorithm

+3-quick_sort.c
-This repository contains a C implementation of the Quick Sort algorithm.
+this file contains a C implementation of the Quick Sort algorithm.

 ## Code Overview